-chrs The chromosomes of the files to be merged.

-prefix The main data directory path, which can be useful if analyzeChr is used for several parameters and the results are saved in different directories.

-significantCut A vector of length two specifiying the cutoffs used to determine significance.

-The first element is used to determine significance for the P-values and FWER adjusted P-values, while the second element is used for the Q-values (FDR adjusted P-values) similar to calculatePvalues.

-genomicState A GRanges object created with makeGenomicState.
-It can be either the genomicState\$fullGenome or genomicState\$codingGenome component.

-minoverlap Determines the minimum overlap needed when annotating regions with annotateRegions.

-mergePrep If TRUE the output from preprocessCoverage is merged.
+chrs The chromosomes of the files to be merged. prefix The main data directory path, which can be useful if analyzeChr is used for several parameters and the results are saved in different directories. significantCut A vector of length two specifiying the cutoffs used to determine significance.
+The first element is used to determine significance for the P-values and FWER adjusted P-values, while the second element is used for the Q-values (FDR ad- justed P-values) similar to calculatePvalues. genomicState A GRanges object created with makeGenomicState.
+It can be either the genomicState\$fullGenome or genomicState\$codingGenome component. minoverlap Determines the mininum overlap needed when annotating regions with anno- tateRegions. mergePrep If TRUE the output from preprocessCoverage is merged.

-..
 Arguments passed to other methods and/or advanced arguments.
+Advanced ar- guments: verbose If TRUE basic status updates will be printed along the way.

-Advanced aroptionsStats The options used in analyzeChr.
-By default NULL and will be inferred from the output files.
+- optionsStats The options used in analyzeChr.
+By default NULL and will be inferred from the output files. - cutoffFstatUsed The actual F-statistic cutoff used.

-38 mergeResults

-cutoffFstatUsed The actual F-statistic cutoff used.
 This can be obtained from the logs or from the output of analyzeChr.
 If NULL then this function will attempt to re-calculate it.